cumbof/MetaSBT/README.md

 ## Updating the database

+> :warning: _This module is still under development.
+We strongly suggest to avoid mentioning results produced with this specific module in scientific manuscripts until a stable version will be released_

 This module can be used to add new reference genomes and metagenome-assembled genomes (MAGs) to the database generated with the `index` module.

 In case of new MAGs, it first try to profile them by comparing the input genomes with those present in the database.
 An input genome is assigned to the closest genome in the database if their set of kmers result similar enough.
 In case the profiler will not be able to characterize the input genome, the `update` subroutine will exploit `kmtricks` to build a kmer matrix for the set of input genomes and automatically group them according to the taxonomy-specific boundaries identified with the `boundaries` utility, and it finally generate new clusters of potentially novel and yet-to-be-named species.